How to Manage Water Shortages in Your Pakistani Home Effectively

 • Common challenge: Old habits are hard to break.
 Tip: Place a small sign near your tap or shower as a reminder to conserve water.

-3. Smart Kitchen Water Habits
+Smart Kitchen Water Habits

-The kitchen, another high-use area, offers many opportunities for water saving.
+The kitchen, another high-use area, offers many opportunities for water savings.
+Adopt water-saving practices when washing dishes, preparing food, and cleaning.

 • Wash dishes in a basin: Instead of washing dishes under a running tap, fill a basin or a stoppered sink with water for washing, and another for rinsing.